Vauth/filestream-cf/README.md

 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/vauth/filestream-cf)
 ### Setup:
 - Once you deployed the bot on Cloudflare.
+- Check `XXX.XXXX.workers.dev/getMe` to verify your bot details.
-- Open `XXX.XXXX.workers.dev/registerWebhook` to register your bot.
+- Open `XXX.XXXX.workers.dev/registerWebhook` to register your bot webhook.
 - Then you can start using your bot.

 <br>